physics-faas/global-continuum-placement/README.md

 # PHYSICS Project: Global Continuum Placement

-This project is developed in the context of PHYSICS project to enable the meta-scheduling on a multi-cluster continuum using different algorithms.
+This code is developed in the context of PHYSICS project to enable the meta-scheduling on a multi-cluster continuum using different algorithms.

 ## Setup